x811zou/BEASTIE_pipeline_script/README.md

 ```

 #### (2) Instructions to run step1 pipeline scripts:
+##### i. customize your setup file
+setup file contains all reference paths that are necessary for the bioinformatics softwares used in the pipeline.
+It is important to customize your own version if you want to use your own preferred reference/annotation files.<br>
+Example setup files made from allenlab used for DCC and Hardac are: DCC_setup.sh and hardac_setup.sh
+##### i. customize your stetup.sh
 ##### i. customize your stetup.sh
 F.Y.I.Please check carefully for your sample.
 If you have question, please email xue.zou@duke.edu
 ```